Executive Office team

 He was made a CBE in the 2016 New Year’s Honours list.

 Piran Dhillon-Starkings, Adviser to the Chair of the Bar

 Piran has a background in politics and public affairs and joined the Bar Council as Adviser to the Chair in September 2019.
 Her work includes providing strategic advice and counsel to the Chair of the Bar and leading on the Bar Council’s activity in Parliament and Whitehall.

 Prior to this, she led the public affairs department at the Association of Colleges and focused on government and parliamentary relations and campaigns.
 Previous roles include working for an MP, MEP and political party.
 She is a primary school governor, Queen’s Anniversary Prize Award Assessor and Advisory Board Member of Get Further, an organisation that helps students to achieve English and maths GCSE.
 Piran has a Bachelor of Arts degree in English and American Literature and is bi-lingual.

-Natalie Zara, Head of Planning, Strategy and Governance
+Jamie Shaw, Head of Strategy, Planning and Governance